-Special Note on Summer Reading...The English Department will only require Summer Reading for Honors, AP, and College Credit Plus classes for the 2020-2021 school year.
+Special Note on Summer Reading...The English Department will only require Summer Reading for Honors and AP for the 2023-2024 school year.
 Please listen for announcements and/or check the school website for information.

 English Department Electives

 May not be used to meet the graduation requirements of 4 credits